sailorfe/dots/README.md

                   '   *           +       +                           +       *
 ```

-these are my dotfiles for a linux ecosystem that currently includes a debian 13 desktop, a debian 13 dev server on a macbook air 2017, and an endeavourOS thinkpad. on my desktop and thinkpad, i run [sway](https://swaywm.org), and wayland gives me no real issues besides with electron apps for some reason.
+these are my dotfiles for a linux ecosystem that currently includes a debian 13 desktop, a debian 13 dev server on a macbook air 2017, and an endeavourOS thinkpad. on my desktop and thinkpad, i run [sway](https://swaywm.org), and wayland gives me no real issues besides with flatpak electron apps.

 this repo is designed to be modular and minimal. i'm neither or a gamer or a sysadmin or even that serious a ricer, just someone who frequently nukes my installations for no real reason.